Stage 2: Rosters

 Synergies make players carefully consider their approach to team composition when engaging in battle.

-If most of the bot is produced by one corporation, this bot is considered produced by this corporation as well.
 These conditions may directly influence gameplay.
 For example, bots produced by one corporation deal extensive damage to a rival corporation’s bots.

 These stats are made public, so everyone can always see what is stacked against them.
 You can also see all the unique attributes.